Sexual Misconduct: Unwanted Sexual Behavior

 collect evidence should you later decide to prosecute.

 Who else can I contact?

 - The Student Counseling Center can provide confidential emotional support (215.951.1355).

 - The Student Health Center can offer medical advice and support (215.951.1565).

-- Safety and Security can help you with transportation to the Rape Crisis Center at either Jefferson or Episcopal hospitals and provide additional assistance (215.951.2111).
+- Safety and Security can help you with transportation to the Rape Crisis Center at Episcopal hospital and provide additional assistance (215.951.2111).

 Would it help for me to get emotional support?

 It is important to take care of yourself.
 Being sexually assaulted, raped,

 exploited, or harassed is a trauma.
 Counseling is

 helpful in assisting you in sorting out your feelings, taking back control